I beg to move,

 I know that much work is being undertaken to improve the situation.
 I thought the speeches in our debate on proxy voting on Monday evening encouraging male colleagues to take shared parenting leave were really helpful, and we could set an example in this place.
 I commented earlier on the wider societal and health benefits of a father’s meaningful engagement in the upbringing of a child.
 To me, doing more to improve our shared parenting policies is a no-brainer.

 There is so much more I could have spoken about this morning, including the emerging organisations that help support fathers, such as workingdads.co.uk, which seeks employment with flexible, child-friendly hours, and the really funny social media accounts, such as Man vs. Baby, which might make light of some of the challenges that fathers face but also highlights that they exist in the first place.
-Ultimately, if we accept that meaningful fatherly engagement with their children is good for the health and wellbeing not just of the child but also the dad, making sure that we provide the infrastructure to support them, from neonatal to perinatal and beyond, is simply common sense, fair and equal—good economics but also really good politics.
+Ultimately, if we accept that meaningful fatherly engagement with their children is good for the health and wellbeing not just of the child but of the dad, making sure that we provide the infrastructure to support them, from neonatal to perinatal and beyond, is simply common sense, fair and equal—good economics but also really good politics.

 Order.
 We have six speakers, which with my maths makes about six minutes each.
 I would like to introduce an advisory limit of six minutes.
 As with the EU referendum, it is not mandatory, but I strongly advise it.
 I invite Paul Masterton to start.